nushell/nushell.github.io/book/commands/take.md

 categories: |
   dataframe
   filters
-version: 0.71.0
+version: 0.73.1
 dataframe: |
   Creates new dataframe using the given indices
 filters: |
-  Take only the first n elements.
+  Take only the first n elements of a list, or the first n bytes of a binary value.
 usage: |
   Creates new dataframe using the given indices
-  Take only the first n elements.
+  Take only the first n elements of a list, or the first n bytes of a binary value.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe